tannercooperIMEG/SkySpark/clients/CWD Group/README.md

 1. Data from meters is aggregated into Entity Meters (Commercial, Residential, Hotel, Whole Foods).
 2. Data from Entity Meters is totaled up for the month in these functions:

-   - **Cooling** -- view_meterValidation_cooling_table_totalMeters
+   - **Cooling** -- ```view_meterValidation_cooling_table_totalMeters```
-   - **Heating** -- view_meterValidation_heating_table_totalMeters
+   - **Heating** -- ```view_meterValidation_heating_table_totalMeters```
-   - **Water** -- view_meterValidation_water_table_totalMeters
+   - **Water** -- ```view_meterValidation_water_table_totalMeters```

-3. The data from 2 is called in the ecapHelper_MonthlyImport func.
+4.The data from 2 is called in the ecapHelper_MonthlyImport func.
 This produces a table of usage, cost and plant allocation for each entity for each month called.
    - For example, Residential Water outputs this table
-4. This data is called by ecapMonthlyImportPOST.
+6. This data is called by ecapMonthlyImportPOST.
 This function takes the cost/usage data and puts it into a format that EnergyCAP can understand.
 This function can be run independently on a point.
-5. The data from ecapMonthlyImportPOST is then called each month in the ecapMonthlyImportPOSTAll function.
+7. The data from ecapMonthlyImportPOST is then called each month in the ecapMonthlyImportPOSTAll function.
 This is set up to run as a task and just runs all of these tasks in a single loop.

 ## ECAP – Bills to Client
 This is the final step in the process.
 Once all data has been put into ECAP, it will generate bills and send them to the correct people.